rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 As just mentioned, there where many players who had not won a single match in the entire data frame.
 So when joining the match winners and match losers data frames, all of those players who only lost matches had no statistics for columns in the match winners data frame.
 So in short, lots of `NA`'s where introduced.

 To perform my later calculations, I needed to handle this situation.
 Since these players did not win any matches, they really should have 0's for all the match winner statistics.
-For example, a player with only losts, should have 0 aces as the match winner (since that player was never a match winner).
+For example, a player with only loses, should have 0 aces as the match winner (since that player was never a match winner).

 To fix this issue, I created a list, and assigned each match winner statistic to be 0.
 I then used the very convenient `replace_na` function from the `tidyr` package to replace all the `NA` values in the winner columns with 0.
 For each of the variables I defined to be 0, this function replaced any NA's in those columns with 0.